textpattern/textpattern.github.io/faqs/ive-installed-textpattern-now-what.md

 Sections are the topmost divisions of your website.
 A newspaper site might have sections like "Politics", "Sport", "Weather", and so on.
 These usually correspond to URLs such as @http://example.com/politics/@, @http://example.com/sport/@, etc.

-Sections are managed in the Textpattern administration panel under *presentation > sections*.
+Sections are managed in the Textpattern panel under *presentation > sections*.

 Each section contains any number of articles.
 Sections can look the same, or each one can have a unique page layout.